chechelnitskd/chechelnitskd.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Dan!
-Welcome to my website!
-Here is some brief information about me:
+Here is some information about me:
-- I am a Dual Degree PhD Student at [Carnegie Mellon University's Language Technologies Institute](https://www.lti.cs.cmu.edu/) and at [Instituto Superior Técnico's Department of Computer Science and Engineering](https://dei.tecnico.ulisboa.pt/).
-I am very fortunate to be co-advised by Professors [Maarten Sap](https://maartensap.com/) and [Chrysoula Zerva](https://scholar.google.com/citations?user=S5NGkFsAAAAJ&hl=en&oi=ao).
+- I am a first-year Dual Degree PhD Student at [Carnegie Mellon University's Language Technologies Institute](https://www.lti.cs.cmu.edu/) and at [Instituto Superior Técnico's Department of Computer Science and Engineering](https://dei.tecnico.ulisboa.pt/).
+- I am very fortunate to be co-advised by Professors [Maarten Sap](https://maartensap.com/) and [Chrysoula Zerva](https://scholar.google.com/citations?user=S5NGkFsAAAAJ&hl=en&oi=ao).
+- I speak English and Russian fluently.
+I am also conversational in Mandarin Chinese, Portuguese, and Turkish.
+- Here is a link to my [curriculum vitae](https://chechelnitskd.github.io/files/jobresume.pdf).

 # Interests

 I am broadly interested in natural language processing, human computer interaction, and computational social justice.
-I am especially interested in how large language models and recommender systems perpetuate linguistic and sociological biases.
+I am especially interested in how we can use decolonial computing techniques as part of algorithmic audits and qualitative analyses of large language models to combat the systematic social and cultural biases these systems contain.

 # Highlights

-- I began my PhD at CMU LTI (Aug.
-2024)!
+- (Aug.
+2024) I moved to Pittsburgh to begin my PhD at CMU LTI!

-# Brief Biography
+# Prior Experience

 I was recently a research assistant for [Nikola Banovic](https://www.nikolabanovic.net/) and [Nel Escher](https://kescher.github.io/cool-zone/) in the [Computational HCI Lab](https://x.com/i/flow/login?redirect_after_login=%2FCompHCILab) at the University of Michigan.
 I was also formerly a [SULI Intern](https://science.osti.gov/wdts/suli) at Argonne National Laboratory, and a [DSI Summer Lab RA](https://datascience.uchicago.edu/education/summerlab/) at the University of Chicago Data Science Institute.

-When not working, I enjoy playing piano, crocheting amigurumi stuffies, and expanding my knowledge of the fictional world

 # Contact Me